finom/vovk.dev/src/pages/customization.md

 }
 ```

-In case if the server endpoint and `yourCustomHandler` return different values, you can redefine its type using client method generic.
+In case if the server endpoint and `yourCustomHandler` return different values, you can redefine the inferred return type using the client method generic argument.

 ```ts
 import { MyController } from 'vovk-client';